learn-co-students/partial-derivatives-lab-data-science-intro-000/README.md

 ## Using our partial derivative rule

 Now let's consider the function $ f(x, y) = 4x^2y + 3x + y$.
-Now soon we will want to take the derivative of this function with respect to $x$.
-We know that in doing something like that, we will need to translate this function into code, and that when we do so, we will need to capture the exponent of any terms as well as.
+Soon we will want a function that takes the derivative of this function with respect to $x$.
+We know that in doing something like that, we will need to translate this function into code, and that when we do so, we will need to capture the exponents of each term as well as.

 Remember that the way we expressed a single variable function, $f(x)$ in Python was to represent the constant, and $x$ exponent for each term.
 For example, the function $f(x) = 3x^2 + 2x$ can be represented as the following: